StoneMasons4106/vyerose/docs/README.md

 * Documentation for implementing signing in with Google was provided by the [Django Allauth docs](https://django-allauth.readthedocs.io/en/latest/providers.html#google).

+* HTML and CSS for Google sign in button found in this [Codepen post](https://codepen.io/jimjammc/pen/PMOVZB).

 #### Acknowledgments

 * My mentor for continuous and helpful support/design suggestions.